 Small Synagogue Meeting Place

-The Jewish community consecrated the small synagogue in 1840.
-However, it was only used as a place of worship for 44 years, until 1884, as the community grew considerably in the 19th century.
-They built the Great Synagogue on today's Juri-Gagarin-Ring and sold the Small Synagogue to a merchant.
-The house served him as a warehouse and production building.
-In 1918, the city built apartments.
-In the 1980s, interest in the Jewish heritage grew, so the city had the building history of the synagogue researched and the building renovated.
-Researchers found the mikvah, the Torah shrine and the women's gallery.
-As a result, the prayer hall is now in almost its original state.
-Today, the Little Synagogue serves as a multicultural meeting place that is particularly committed to German-Jewish understanding.
-It also houses an exhibition on Jewish life in Erfurt in the 19th and 20th centuries.
+In 1840, the Jewish community inaugurated the Small Synagogue.
+However, it was only used as a place of worship for 44 years, until 1884, as the community grew rapidly in the 19th century.
+It built the Great Synagogue on what is now Yuri Gagarin Ring and sold the Small Synagogue to a merchant.
+He used the building as a warehouse and production facility.
+In 1918, the city converted it into apartments.
+In the 1980s, interest in Jewish heritage grew, prompting the city to research the synagogue's architectural history and renovate the building.
+Building researchers found the mikvah, the Torah shrine, and the women's gallery.
+As a result, the prayer hall is now in almost its original condition.
+Today, the Small Synagogue serves as a multicultural meeting place that is particularly committed to German-Jewish understanding.
+It also houses an exhibition that provides information about Jewish life in Erfurt in the 19th and 20th centuries.

-Guide dogs and assistance dogs for the blind are allowed in the building.
+Guide dogs and service dogs are permitted in the building.

 Distance to Public Transport